EDIorg/EMLassemblyline/documentation/instructions.md

 Arguments required by this function are:

-1. **path** A path to the dataset working directory containing the data table with geographic information.
+1. **path** A path to the data table containing geographic information.
 2. **data.file** Name of the input data table containing geographic coverage data.
 3. **lat.col** Name of latitude column.
 Values of this column must be in decimal degrees.
 Latitudes south of the equator must be prefixed with a minus sign (i.e. dash, "-").
 4. **lon.col** Name of longitude column.
 Values of this column must be in decimal degrees.
 Longitudes west of the prime meridian must be prefixed with a minus sign (i.e. dash, "-").